Locations:

 Advertisement

-Propolis poses an increased risk to people with these conditions:
+Propolis may also pose an increased risk to people with:

 Can interact with some medications

-Like other vitamins and supplements, propolis can negatively interact with other medications that you take, making them less effective and even raising your risk for certain conditions.
+Like other vitamins and supplements, propolis can interact with other medications, making them less effective and even raising your risk for certain conditions.
+Avoid propolis if you take:

 • Blood thinners: Because propolis can slow the blood clotting process, it may interfere with anticoagulants (including warfarin) that you take to prevent and treat blood clots.